-PRECAUTIONS:

-General
+PRECAUTIONS: General

-The safety and effectiveness of lidocaine HCl depend on proper dosage, correct technique, adequate precautions, and readiness for emergencies.
+The safety and effectiveness of lidocaine HCI depend on proper dosage, correct technique, adequate precautions, and readiness for emergencies.
 Standard textbooks should be consulted for specific techniques and precautions for various regional anesthetic procedures.

 Resuscitative equipment, oxygen, and other resuscitative drugs should be available for immediate use (see WARNINGS and ADVERSE REACTIONS).
 The lowest dosage that results in effective anesthesia should be used to avoid high plasma levels and serious adverse effects.
 Syringe aspirations should also be performed before and during each supplemental injection when using indwelling catheter techniques.
-During the administration of epidural anesthesia, it is recommended that a test dose be administered initially and that the patient be monitored for central nervous system toxicity and cardiovascular toxicity, as well as for signs of unintended intrathecal administration, before proceeding.
-When clinical conditions permit, consideration should be given to employing local anesthetic solutions that contain epinephrine for the test dose because circulatory changes compatible with epinephrine may also serve as a warning sign of unintended intravascular injection.
 An intravascular injection is still possible even if aspirations for blood are negative.
-Repeated doses of lidocaine HCI may cause significant increases in blood levels with each repeated dose because of slow accumulation of the drug or its metabolites.
+Repeated doses of lidocaine HCI may cause significant increases in blood levels with each repeated dose, because of slow accumulation of the drug or its metabolites.
 Tolerance to elevated blood levels varies with the status of the patient.
-Debilitated, elderly patients, acutely ill patients, and children should be given reduced doses commensurate with their age and physical condition.
+Debilitated, elderly patients, acutely ill patients, and children should be given reduced doses commensu-rate with their age and physical condition.
 Lidocaine HCI should also be used with caution in patients with severe shock or heart block.